2015 In’s & Out’s Of Home Design

-Four of the top interior designers from different parts of the country shared their design predictions for the coming year with Hunter Douglas, the window fashions manufacturer.
+Four of the top interior designers from different parts of the country shared their design predictions for when you buy a home with Hunter Douglas, the window fashions manufacturer.

 Here’s the short list from Martyn Lawrence Bullard, Los Angeles; Martha Angus, San Francisco; John Phifer Marrs, Dallas and Fawn Galli, New York: